cucumber-attic/website/apps/dynamic/views/_posts/matt-wynne-bdd-for-busy-people.md

 layout:   post
 author:   theo
 title:    "Matt Wynne, Q&A for BDD for Busy People"
-date:     2015-07-13 09:00:00
+date:     2017-03-07 09:00:00
 nav:      blog
 ---

-*Next week Matt Wynne will run a half-day BDD workshop for business leaders and execs.
-Matt spoke to our co-hosts Adventures with Agile to talk about the challenges of adopting BDD in large organisations.
-We have released an additional 10 tickets for this [workshop](https://www.eventbrite.co.uk/e/behaviour-driven-development-bdd-for-busy-people-with-matt-wynne-registration-31446264624).*
+*Next week Matt Wynne will run a half-day BDD workshop for business leaders and execs in London.
+Matt sat down with our co-hosts [Adventures with Agile](http://www.adventureswithagile.com/) to talk about the challenges of adopting BDD in large organisations.
+Earlier this week released an additional handful of tickets for this very popular [workshop](https://www.eventbrite.co.uk/e/behaviour-driven-development-bdd-for-busy-people-with-matt-wynne-registration-31446264624).*

 <img src="https://cucumber.io/images/blog/mattwynne-bdd4bp.jpg">